-General and administrative expenses were \$21.6 million for the year ended December 31, 2018 compared to \$9.0 million for the year ended December 31, 2017.
-The increase of \$12.6 million was primarily due to increases of \$7.7 million in personnel-related costs and \$3.4 million in professional fees.
-The increase in personnel-related costs was due to the hiring of additional personnel in our general and administrative functions, primarily in our corporate departments, including legal, finance and human resources, as we became a public company and continued to expand our operations to support the organization.
-Personnel-related costs for the year ended December 31, 2018 and 2017 included sharebased compensation of \$3.4 million and \$0.6 million, respectively.
-Professional fees increased due to legal costs incurred in connection with maintaining and registering worldwide patents and costs associated with our ongoing business operations, as well as higher recruiting, market research expenses, accounting and other costs incurred due to becoming a public company.
+General and administrative expenses were \$35.0 million for the year ended December 31, 2019 compared to \$21.6 million for the year ended December 31, 2018.
+The increase of \$13.4 million was primarily due to increases of \$11.7 million in personnel-related costs and \$2.1 million in professional fees, partially offset by a decrease of \$0.4 million in other general expenses.
+The increase in personnel-related costs was due to additional personnel in our general and administrative functions, primarily in our commercial and corporate departments, including legal, finance and human resources.
+Personnel-related costs for the year ended December 31, 2019 and 2018, included share-based compensation of \$9.3 million and \$3.4 million, respectively.
+Professional fees increased due to costs related to commercial preparations, including market research as well as legal costs incurred in connection with maintaining and registering worldwide patents and costs associated with our ongoing business operations, as well as expenses for higher recruiting, accounting and other costs incurred as a public company for a full fiscal year.